pergalsk/english-phrases/README.md

 # Idioms

+- **putting out fires** - hasiť problémy
+- **to get on like a house on fire** - sadnúť si s niekým, ľahko byť s niekým priateľ
+- **it never rains but it pours** - konštatovanie, že prolémy prídu vždy naraz
+- **to pour cold water on** - dať studenú sprchu, schladiť niekoho, zhodiť nápad
+- **to play your cards right** - robiť veci správne aby sa dostavil úspech
+- **to lay/put your cards on the table** - byť otvorený a úprimný, vyložiť karty na stôl
+- **to be full of hot air** - hovoriť veľa o niečom, ale nebyť úprimný
+- **to clear the air** - vyčistiť vzduch, uvoľniť napätie, zanechať spory
 - **to weigh in** - vyjadriť názor v diskusii
 - **to weigh up** - zvažovať možnosti
 - **with bare hands** - holými rukami